rimonhanna/Spotify-To-Youtube/README.md

   - <a href="https://selenium-python.readthedocs.io/">Selenium Python (For adding to the YouTube playlist automation)</a>

 # Why did you make it?
-Just for fun :) and it might actually be useful to someone.
+I wanted to migrate my playlists from Spotify to YouTube Music and I didn't find any good tools out there to do it automatically, so I decided to do it just for fun :) and I thought maybe someone else finds it useful as well.